bibekaryal86/budget-application/README.md

 * Budgeting Goals: Set limits on specific categories and track progress.

 TODO
-- add an endpoint to return all merchants
 - transaction response to return list of categories, merchants and category type, transaction type used
 - check how path works with and without trailing slash
 - check all log statements to [ ] or keep just {}